martijnpoppen/com.seat.connectedcar/README.txt

-Connect and control your VAG car with Homey.
+Connect and control your Seat car with Homey.

-Requirements: A car with one of the following connected services:
+Requirements: A car with one of the following connected services:t
- - VW We Connect
- - We Connect ID
- - We Charge
- - myAudi
- - Skoda Connect
  - Seat Connect

- - We Connect Go
+ Make sure to have a active subscription for your car